RyanGao67/ComputerScience/laserfiche_interview.md

 The polymorphism allows the object to decide “which form of the function to be invoked when” at both, compile time and run time.

-### inheritance
-In inheritance, there is a base class, which is inherited by the derived class.
-When a class inherits any other class, the member(s) of the base class becomes the member(s) of a derived class.

 ### Class or struct
 The only difference between using class and struct to define a class is the default access level

 ### Dynamic binding and static binding
 The binding which can be resolved at compile time by compiler is known as static or early binding.
-The binding of static, private and final methods is compile-time.The reason is that the these method cannot be overridden and the type of the class is determined at the compile time.In inheritance, there is a base class, which is inherited by the derived class.
-When a class inherits any other class, the member(s) of the base class becomes the member(s) of a derived class.
+The binding of static, private and final methods is compile-time.The reason is that the these method cannot be overridden and the type of the class is determined at the compile time.
 Static binding example
 Here we have two classes Human and Boy.
 Both the classes have same method walk() but the method is static, which means it cannot be overriden so even though I have used the object of Boy class while creating object obj, the parent class method is called by it.
 Because the reference is of Human type (parent class).
 So whenever a binding of static, private and final methods happen, type of the class is determined by the compiler at compile time and the binding happens then and there.

-### Stack and heap
-stack is used for statcic memory allocation, heap is userd for dynamic memory allocation. both stored in the computer's RAM.
-The stack memory is where local variables get stored or constructed.
-Stack also hold parameters passed to functions.
-The stack follows the patern of LIFO.
-The stack is usually in CPU cache, so operations in stack tend to be faster.
-It is also a limited resource and shouldn't be used for anything large Running out of stack memory is called stack overflow. objects created with new keyword allocate on the heap, there is no pattern  in heap memory and it almost always manually freed.

 ```
 class Human{
    public static void walk()